HeikoBlomenkamp/100-days-of-code/r2-log.md

 thinkjava.md: Finished subchapter 3.2 (The Scanner Class).
 Repetition of Anki flashcards, and SQL.
 Upload of some important files to repo.

 ### R2D15
+Repetition of Anki flashcards, and SQL.
+Studied HTML tutorial: Formatting a Page, https://youtu.be/dVvifZurBcY; added related code to repo.

+### R2D16